 The STR was developed by BMW’s logistics innovation team together with Fraunhofer Institute Dortmund,” Huber added.

 BMW’s work with Nvidia on this project began in 2019.
 “A BMW Group team of engineers worked on implementing the Nvidia technology with the robots,” Huber said.
 “The complete implementation was done in-house at BMW.
 Two teams from both sides—BMW Group and Nvidia—worked closely to customize and adapt a suitable solution.
-The first STR with Nvidia technology was deployed as a proof-of-technology in our logistics laboratory in Munich in May 2020.
-The first productive test will go live by the forth quarter of 2020.”
+The first STR with Nvidia technology was deployed as a proof-of-technology in our logistics laboratory in Munich in May 2020."
+The first production test was expected to go live by the fourth quarter of 2020 or early 2021.

 Nvidia notes that the real and synthetic data generated during the testing of these robots are used to train deep neural networks on Nvidia’s DGX AI infrastructure development systems.
 The robots are then continuously tested in Nvidia’s Isaac Sim simulators for navigation and manipulation development, operating on Nvidia’s Omniverse platform, where multiple BMW Group personnel in different geographies can all work in one simulated environment.